Authentication

 AWS / Azure APIs

-Vault converts identity into temporary infrastructure credentials.
+Vault turns that identity into temporary infrastructure credentials.

 Authentication Flow